Index Page Last Updated: 16 Feb 2024

 - All nets are controlled by one station acting as Net Controller, who may occasionally appoint backup controllers.
 Note the one station as net controller.
-The system of appointing a backup was shown to work to good effect with a very busy net early this year.
+The system of appointing a backup has been shown to work to good effect.
 Chipping in to "Help" often does not.

 - Ensure that you are netted on to the net controller's frequency.
 This is very important at all times.

 - Do not give your W.A.B. information when you work a mobile that is being run down the net.
 The mobile will want to move on to the next square as soon as possible.

 - Always repeat back the report given to you by the station you are working.
 This is a check that you have received your report correctly.
 Signal reports cannot be relayed but other information can.
 This applies to all W.A.B. activity.
 There have been occasions when this has not happened.
 It is more often than not the casual visitor or the newcomer to the net.
 It doesn't take lot to point this out tactfully and it only needs to be done once.
 Please don't guess at reports, it is not a valid QSO.
 Please do not ask the net controller if a report was correct, for example "Was that a 5 & 7?".
 You should QSL a report, the net controller will tell you whether you have it correct or not.
 If you are given a report back that is identical to the one you sent, for example "You are also 3 & 3" please do not reply, "QSL the also".
 This does not acknowledge the actual report, given.

 - The report has no minimum acceptable value.
 However, signals can never be zero.